 In order for a submitted manuscript to be considered as a Communication it should have the following characteristics:

-The manuscript should have a content that is of particular interest to Journal readers, although it does not fit the definition of a Paper or an Engineering Report or one or more of the following reasons:
+The manuscript should have a content that is of particular interest to Journal readers, although it does not fit the definition of a Paper or an Engineering Report for one or more of the following reasons:

-• The work is speculative in nature. • The work or its interpretation is open to question. • The manuscript clearly leans on one side of an opinion-prone subject. • Style does not conform to requirements for a Paper or an Engineering Report.
+It is useful for scientists with time-sensitive results. • The work is speculative in nature. • The work or its interpretation is open to question. • The manuscript clearly leans on one side of an opinion-prone subject. • Style does not conform to requirements for a Paper or an Engineering Report.

 If the Editor or reviewer feels it to be advisable, an Editorial Note may be added to precede or follow the published Communication.
 This Note must be acceptable to the author of the manuscript.